MarcinOrlowski/compare-monitors/README.md

-This is bunch of JS scripts I wrote to help me what type of monitor I should get next.
+This is bunch of JS scripts I wrote to help me decide what type of monitor I should get next.
 I was mostly concerned about phisical screen dimensions as well as display resolution and all this is can be visually compared.